-Thriving under the Spanish, Native American, Mexican, Territorial government, American Confederates (one wonders how the struggle for independence by the South got so farafield) and ultimately Union rule, it took over three hundred years for the city to emerge as the oldest state capital in the United States.
+Thriving under the Spanish, Native American, Mexican, territorial government and American Confederates - and ultimately Union rule, Santa Fe would emerge as the capital city and has the distinction of being the oldest state capital in the United States.

 The Plaza, in the centre of town, once filled with traders and wagon trains, is now home to art galleries, sophisticated restaurants and unique shops.
 Original Spanish architecture from the 1600's surrounds the central square, including the oldest continuously occupied public building in the nation.

 Distance: 214 miles